hh-italian-group/HHbtag/README.md

 # HH-btag
-Interface providing feature computation for CMS RunII HH-btag  NN to  to identify the reconstructed b-jets for the final state of hh->bbtautau
+Interface providing feature computation for CMS RunII HH-btag  NN to the identification of the reconstructed b-jets for the final state of hh->bbtautau

 # Installation